 Chaired ProfessorShow BIO

-Prof. Martín-Torres is interested in multi-disciplinary research, mainly focused on atmospheric studies and planetary exploration and research.
+Prof. Martín-Torres is interested in multi-disciplinary research with emphasis on spaceborne instrumentation, and mainly focused on remote sensing, atmospheric studies, and planetary exploration and research.

-He has an extensive international career, that started as an ESA Postdoctoral Fellow at the Institut für Meteorologie und Klimaforschung and Universität Karlsruhe, Germany.
+He has an extensive international career, that started as a PhD in the University of Oxford.
+After that he received a ESA Postdoctoral Fellow at the Institut für Meteorologie und Klimaforschung and Universität Karlsruhe, Germany.
 Since then, he has worked at NASA/Langley Research Center, Hampton, USA; at JPL, Pasadena, USA; Lunar and Planetary Institute, University of Arizona, Tucson, USA; CalTech, Pasadena, USA, and the Spanish Research Council, Spain.
-Currently he holds the Honorary Fellow status at the School of Physics and Astronomy, College of Science and Engineering of the University of Edinburgh, U.K., and he is Specially Appointed Professor at the University of Okayama at Misasa, Japan
+Currently he holds the Honorary Fellow status at the School of Physics and Astronomy, College of Science and Engineering of the University of Edinburgh, U.K., and he is Specially Appointed Professor at the University of Okayama at Misasa, Japan.